 Migrants do not benefit from an international status of protection (defined in an international treaty) such as the one applicable to refugees.
-Their fate depends on the convergence of interests between their state of origin and the ones of transit and of destination.
+Their fate depends on the convergence of interests between their State of origin and the ones of transit and of destination.
 The protection and assistance need of migrants will depend on the context and the circumstances of their movement.
 Migrants needs of protection and assistance will depend on the context.
 The first role of the IOM is one of facilitation with international administrative procedures and support to migrants and their family.
 In situation of massive influx of population fleeing armed conflict or other situations of crisis including natural disasters and the environmental impacts of climate change on population, the IOM may engage into large-scale humanitarian assistance and transportation of population in accordance with humanitarian principles.
-However, such principles are under pressure of contexts where individuals have no other alternative available to them.
-The IOM fosters international cooperation among all relevant actors on migration, acknowledging the fact that no state can address migration alone.
+However, such principles are subject to the pressure of contexts in which individuals have no other legal alternative for travel.
+The IOM fosters international cooperation among all relevant actors on migration, acknowledging the fact that no State can address migration alone.
 The IOM defines the term migrant as: “a person who moves away from his or her place of usual residence, whether within a country or across an international border, temporarily or permanently, and for a variety of reasons.”
 Therefore, it offers, at the request of States, its support to migrants but also to internally displaced persons, refugees and other uprooted people in the four broad areas of migration and development, facilitating migration, regulating migration and addressing forced migration.

 The IOM mandate is to provide special assistance to migrants and for States concerned by migration, helping countries in developing specific services, search for practical solutions on all aspect of migration.
 It also provides humanitarian assistance to migrants in need.
 Its general goal is to ensure that no migrant is left alone.
 Its specific mandates are: